 People in the social rented sector deemed to have one spare bedroom have had their housing benefit reduced by 14%.
+And people with two or more spare bedrooms have seen a reduction of 25%.
 But the Supreme Court has ruled against the government twice, in cases which could set precedents.
 Jacqueline Carmichael from Southport, Merseyside, has spina bifida and needs a special hospital-type bed in her bedroom with an electronic pressure mattress.

 The ‘bedroom tax’: discriminatory.
 The Rutherfords from Pembrokeshire, care for their severely disabled grandson Warren in a specially-adapted three-bedroom bungalow.
 The Guardian view on Brexit ruling | Editorial | Opinion.
 The rule of law is the bedrock of a democratic society.
 It can check corruption and abuses of power.
 It permits individuals to order their lives.
 It allows private corporations, public bodies and the executive to regulate effectively their own activities.
 If the rule of law is to be upheld, it is vital that there should be an independent judiciary.
 This is rhetoric that goes beyond character assassination and rightwing posturing into something darker and more dangerous.
+So we ask: where is the prime minister in all this?

 Liz Truss : We Import Two Thirds of Our Cheese!!!
 Our top judges have become too powerful - we need to rein them in.
 So I want to be part of this game.
 If Lord Kerr and his 11 Supreme Court colleagues are becoming the unacknowledged legislators of mankind, thereby undermining the rights of the politicians whom we, the people, have elected, then we, the people, need to get some power over these judges.
 Until now, British citizens have had the inestimable benefit of not having to scrutinise who our senior judges are, because we have trusted them to stick to their vital but confined professional task.

 We have no more needed to know their political views than we have those of great oncologists or brain surgeons.
 But if they are to decree what is “right”, and to apply slippery concepts like “proportionality”, rather than sticking to strictly legal issues, we need to know their politics.
 For example, we might want to know, before appointing them, what Lord Kerr and others think about immigration.
 Needless to say, I don’t have a chance of getting that appointments job.
 So please could we stop?
 Supreme Court independence 'threatened' by funding.
 The president of the UK's Supreme Court has warned that its independence cannot be properly guaranteed because of the way it is funded by the government.

 In a speech in London, Lord Phillips said the court was dependent on what it could persuade the Ministry of Justice (MoJ) to give "by way of contribution".
 He argued that the court's budget should be pre-set and ring fenced.
 Justice Secretary Ken Clarke said it was a "storm in a teapot" and "of course" the judiciary was independent.
 The Supreme Court was set up in 2009, replacing the Law Lords.
+Its aim was to emphasise the separation between Parliament's lawmakers and the judges charged with overseeing legislation.
+In his speech on Tuesday - entitled "Judicial Independence" - Lord Phillips said that very independence was threatened by the funding arrangements currently in place.
+He talked of a tendency on the part of the MoJ to try to annex the Supreme Court as "an outlying part of its empire".

 Judges must engage in politics to preserve rule of law – lord chief justice |...
 Judges must take “proactive steps” to secure adequate funding for the justice system, which is becoming unaffordable for most people, the lord chief justice has said.
 In a radical intervention encouraging judges to show greater “political engagement”, Lord Thomas of Cwmgiedd called on the industry to fight for better resources.
 Delivering a speech on “judicial independence in a changing constitutional landscape”, Thomas proposed an end to judges isolating themselves from political reality.
 His comments come as funding for the Ministry of Justice has repeatedly been reduced in contrast to the budgets for the NHS or overseas aid, which have been rigorously protected by coalition and Conservative governments.